Goshawk adirondack wolf wolves raptors

 Genus: Accipiter

-"Athena" collided with a tractor, while hunting rodents in a farmer's field in Crowne point.
-Goshawks, and accipiters generally tend to be more nervous in captivity, and as Rehab patients, than are the Buteos, such as Red-Tailed Hawks, so please speak softly, move slowly, and give Athena space.
+"Athena" collided with a tractor, while hunting rodents in a farmer's field in Crown Point.
+Goshawks, and accipiters generally, tend to be more nervous in captivity, and as Rehab patients, than are the Buteos, such as Red-Tailed Hawks, so please speak softly, move slowly, and give Athena space.
+Goshawks live up to about twenty years in the wild.

 Athena